-We work with businesses and organisations from all sectors and tiers of the UK economy.
-We have discussed the drivers of Cloud ERP transformation success from board level to workstream lead.
-We'll avoid bombarding you with statistics or percentages.
-Instead, we'll simply share with you the top four themes that we have collated from those conversations.
+Through our work with businesses and organisations from all sectors and tiers of the UK economy, and through discussions from board level to workstream lead, we have found some common themes affecting the delivery cloud transformation.
+Here, we share with you the top four themes that we have collated from these conversations:

 1 Get ahead of the timetable

-For those businesses that have implemented a Cloud ERP, a consistent driver for budget and timetable overruns was a failure to sufficiently prepare for the implementation.
-Business readiness activities, such as Chart of Account design, wider operating - model reviews, internal team recruitment and role back-filling, could all have been done earlier to get ahead of the timetable
+For those businesses that have made the move to the cloud, many said that budget and timetable overruns, resulted from a failure to sufficiently prepare for the implementation.
+Business readiness activities – such as chart of account design, wider operating model reviews, internal team recruitment and role back-filling – were all areas where more could have been done earlier to get ahead of the timetable.

 2 Engage, engage, engage

-The move to the cloud should focus on the adoption of leading practices embedded in the software, as opposed to significant adaptation or customisation.
-This drives an increased focus on understanding the resulting change to working practices, processes and roles and responsibilities.
-Engaging key user groups early in the project, and then maintaining that through implementation was a consistent theme of those projects where businesses successfully delivered their Cloud transformation strategic objectives.
+The move to the cloud should focus on adoption of leading practices embedded in the software, as opposed to significant adaptation or customisation.
+This drives with it an increased focus on understanding the resulting change to working practices, processes, and roles and responsibilities.
+Engaging key user groups early in the project, and then maintaining that through implementation, was a consistent theme of successful projects.

 3 Under-promise, over-deliver

-It's tempting when putting together a business case to get drawn into unrealistic potential cost savings.
-I always put a huge health warning on any business case where the savings are derived from taking out 0.5 FTEs from one area and 0.25 from another, or, are based on benchmarks that don’t sufficiently consider different business and service delivery models.
+There is often a temptation when putting together the business case for cloud-based implementations to get drawn into levels of analysis around potential cost savings that are unrealistic.
+I always put a huge health warning on any business case where the savings are derived from taking out 0.5 FTEs from one area and 0.25 from another, or, are based on benchmarks that don’t sufficiently consider different business or service delivery models.